Dogs need regular walking to explore the world, expel energy, and get a good amount of exercise.

 Reason 2: They Want To Smell Something

-Scent is like social media to your pooch.
+The scent is like social media to your pooch.
 Sniffing the area allows them to learn about other animals in their neighborhood.

 Curiosity may have killed the cat, but dogs are different.
 If your dog yanks you around on walks, they probably have something they want to smell.